In May 2003, Mehmooda Duke set up Moosa – Duke Solicitors.

 In her spare time Gemma enjoys yoga, swimming, walking and using the gym.
 When she’s not exercising she can usually be found with a book from her ever increasing collection, or watching films with her friends.

-In her spare time, Gemma enjoys going to the gym, playing badminton and cooking.
+In her spare time, Gemma enjoys travelling the world to very exotic destinations.

 Saira studied Law at Buckinghamshire New University and went on to complete the Legal Practice Course (LPC) at De Montfort Law School in June 2013.
 While studying the LPC, Saira volunteered at the Legal Advice Clinic assisting staff and students with legal matters.
 After completing the LPC, Saira worked in Wills and Probate where she gained valuable experience.
 She joined Moosa-Duke Solicitors in September 2014 to train and specialise in Clinical Negligence.